08 May 2019

 The tribunal made a non-publication order prohibiting the publication of the identity of the practitioner and patient.

-The decision is not yet published on the Austlii website.
+The decision is published on the Queensland Civil and Administrative Tribunal website.